-The market based production teams led by our SVP of National Markets and Capital Solutions perform our loan underwriting.
-This effort is supported by a team of Asset Managers led by the Manager of Asset Management and Underwriting.
-The organizations to which LIIF makes loans are typically community-based, non-profit, and missionaligned for-profit real estate developers.
-They each in their own way seek to improve the communities they serve, and by so doing revitalize these communities.
+The market based production teams led by our VP of Western Region and National Markets perform our loan underwriting.
+This effort is supported by underwriters reporting to the production team.
+The organizations to which LIIF makes loans are typically community-based, non-profit, and mission-aligned for-profit real estate developers.
+They each in their own way seek to improve the communities they serve, and by so doing, revitalize these communities.
 The types of loans made by LIIF are higher risk than traditional bank loans and often require creative underwriting, structuring and monitoring.

-Each loan request is evaluated in accordance with our lending manual.
-Depending upon loan type and amount, each loan is approved either by LIIF staff or by the Loan Committee.
-The Loan Committee is composed of five LIIF Board members.
-All members possess numerous years of lending and/or pertinent community development experience.
-The committee provides oversight for LIIF's lending operations and portfolio performance.
-The committee meets at least monthly to approve loans that exceed staff approval limits, and three times a year for Portfolio Review.
+Each loan request is evaluated in accordance with our lending standards and products as well as our procedures as included in our lending manual.
+Depending upon loan type and amount, each loan is approved either by the Chief Executive Officer (or LIIF staff, such as the Chief Credit Officer (CCO), acting upon a written delegation of authority by the Chief Executive Officer), the Internal Loan Committee (ILC) or the Lending Risk Committee (LRC).
+The ILC is comprised of the CEO, President, CFO, General Counsel, Chief Credit Officer and Director of Asset Management and Loan Administration.
+The LRC is comprised of five LIIF Board members.
+All members of both committees possess numerous years of lending and/or pertinent community development experience.
+The ILC approves the bulk of the transactions above staff (CCO) approval levels, as well as investments in funds, and meets monthly as needed.
+The LRC approves transactions requiring a board policy exception and provides oversight for LIIF's lending operations and portfolio performance.
+The LRC meets at least three times a year, with additional meetings for Portfolio Review or as otherwise needed by the business.